PaladinFinance/Discord-Quest-Bot/README.md

 ## Utilisation

 The bot so far has two commands:
-    - !here
-    - !target CHANNEL_NAME
-The `!here` set the interaction channel to the one where you send the message so the channel where you can talk with the bot (only the Paladin role can call it)
+  - `!here` set the interaction channel to the one where you send the message so the channel where you can talk with the bot (only the Paladin role can call it)
-The `!target CHANNEL_NAME` set the target channel so where are going to be the messages whenever there is a new quest (everyone can call it on the interaction channel)
+  - `!target CHANNEL_NAME` set the target channel so where are going to be the messages whenever there is a new quest (everyone can call it on the interaction channel)

 ## Ressources